-Possibly one of the biggest challenges facing the coffee and tea industry lies in meeting surging global demand during coming decades.
+Possibly one of the biggest challenges facing the coffee and tea industry lies in meeting surging global demand during the coming decades.
 This concern also implicates equitable issues in agricultural production.
 Analysts project the demand for these beverages (especially for tea) will surge sharply in Asia during the next decade.
-Demographic analyses in India and China in particular indicate a large developing potential market with the rise of prosperous middle class consumers.
+Demographic analyses in India and China, in particular, indicate a large developing potential market with the rise of prosperous middle-class consumers.

-At the same time, agricultural production problems associated with unfair and illicit labor practices remains a problem in many places.
+At the same time, agricultural production problems associated with unfair and illicit labor practices remain a problem in many places.
 For example, violations of labor laws reportedly persist on some coffee plantations in Brazil, one of the few exporting countries with a well-developed regulatory enforcement framework.
-From child labor and slave labor to the use of pesticides in violation of organic certifications, the tea and coffee agricultural production sector continues to struggle with fairness and exploitation issues.
+From child labor and slave labor to pesticides in violation of organic certifications, the tea and coffee agricultural production sectors struggle with fairness and exploitation issues.

 Addressing Ongoing Sustainability Concerns

-Another important issue for which solutions remain unclear at this point concerns the need to create sustainability for coffee and tea production.
-This issue apparently currently proves most significant with respect to tea.
+Another important issue for which solutions remain unclear concerns the need to create sustainability for coffee and tea production.
+This issue apparently currently proves most significant concerning tea.
 China, Kenya, and Sri Lanka currently export the most black tea, with Kenya accounting for the highest black tea export volume.
 China leads in the production and export of green tea.